-The Spinal Injuries Ireland survey was carried out to describe the profile, impact, and consequences of spinal injury for SII clients.
-The 2018 survey gives an update on the findings from the last survey conducted in 2014 by Dr Katrina Collins.
-The main sections in the recent survey were on living situation, personal independence, access and transport, finances and employment; perceptions, suggestions, and satisfaction with SII services; Social support, resilience, distress, and challenges.
+This Spinal Injuries Ireland survey was carried out to describe the profile, impact and consequences of spinal injury for SII clients.
+The survey provides an update on the findings from the last survey conducted in 2014 by Dr Katrina Collins.
+This most recent survey looked at living situation, personal independence, access and transport, finances and employment; perceptions, suggestions, and satisfaction with SII services; Social support, resilience, distress, and challenges, so that we could get a better understanding of the needs of those affected by SCI.

 What were the main findings?